About Joice Mujuru - Pindula, Local Knowledge

 On 12 January 2015, ousted ZANU PF Secretary for Administration, Didymus Mutasa, issued a press statement dubbed Members of Zanu PF statement to the citizens of Zimbabwe, dismissing allegations levelled against Mujuru that she was planning to assassinate Mugabe.
 Mutasa dismissed these allegations levelled against Mujuru arguing that it was a plot masterminded by some so called party cadres who were on a relentless mission to tarnish the image of Mujuru, subsequently orchestrating his downfall.
 He also dismissed the party's 6th Congress held in December 2014 as unlawful together with all the amendments made to the party's constitution.
 [18]

-Notwithstanding this, it is apparent for one to note that, Mutasa in this press statement, addressed himself as the party's Secretary for Administration speaking on behalf of loyal ZANU PF members.[17]
-It is most likely that Mutasa was speaking on behalf of all those ousted on the basis of supporting Mujuru's "sinister" motives, thus defying his purge from the party.
+Notwithstanding this, it is important to note that Mutasa in this press statement addressed himself as the party's Secretary for Administration speaking on behalf of loyal ZANU PF members.
+[18] It is most likely that Mutasa was speaking on behalf of all those ousted on the basis of supporting Mujuru's "sinister" motives, thus defying his purge from the party.

 Mutasa also hinted that, loyal members of ZANU PF are determined to fight to restore the party's structure the way it was before the coming in of the so called "amafikizolo" clique whom he accused of destroying the party.[19]